AddapuPraharika/agrobridge-openenv/README.md

 ---

-title: AgroBridge OpenEnv
+title: "AgroBridge OpenEnv"
-emoji: 🌾
+emoji: "🌾"
-colorFrom: green
+colorFrom: "green"
-colorTo: blue
+colorTo: "blue"
-sdk: docker
+sdk: "docker"
 pinned: false
 ---

 # AgroBridge OpenEnv

 AgroBridge is an AI training environment that simulates matching farmers with agricultural jobs posted by landowners.

-Landowners create agricultural tasks such as irrigation, harvesting, or pesticide spraying.
+Landowners create agricultural tasks such as irrigation, rice planting, or pesticide spraying.
 Farmers with different skill sets are available to perform these tasks.
-The goal of the AI agent is to assign the correct farmer to the correct job in order to maximize reward.
+The AI agent must assign the correct farmer to the correct job in order to maximize reward.

-This environment simulates a real-world agricultural labor matching system.
+This environment simulates a real-world agricultural labor allocation system.

 ---

-# Environment Overview
+## Environment Overview

-The agent interacts with the environment using the standard OpenEnv interface.
+The environment follows the OpenEnv interface.

-The main functions are:
+Main functions:

-reset() → Initializes the environment and returns the first observation.
+* reset() – Initializes the environment and returns the first observation

-step(action) → Executes the agent's action and returns observation, reward, and done status.
+* step(action) – Executes an action and returns observation, reward, and done

-state() → Returns the current state of the environment.
+* state() – Returns the current environment state

 ---

-# Observation Space
+## Observation Space

-The observation contains the current job requirements.
+The observation contains the current agricultural job requirements.

-Example observation returned by the environment:
+Example:

 {
 "job": {